6 Secrets to Keeping Your Best Millennial Employees

 5. Make it fun

 According to research conducted by PGI, 88% of Millennials want a fun and social work environment.
-While you may not want to throw a kegger every afternoon, that doesn't mean you can't have potluck lunches or let employees dress up for Halloween.
+While you don’t need to do something special every day, that doesn't mean you can't have occasional potluck lunches or let employees dress up for Halloween.
 Ask for their suggestions.
 You may find their sense of fun and enthusiasm generates creativity and goodwill among the entire team.

 6. Be transparent